-Accounts receivable consist of business underwriting activities and unconditional promises to give.
+Accounts receivable - Accounts receivable consist of business underwriting activities and unconditional promises to give.
 Underwriting accounts receivable are stated at the amount billed to the sponsor.
 Unconditional promises to give are recorded at net realizable value.
 Management determines the allowance for uncollectible accounts receivable based on historical experience, analysis of aged receivables, and specific identification of uncollectible accounts.
 Accounts receivable are written off when deemed uncollectible.
-At June 30, 2023 and 2022, the allowance was \$986 and \$2,767, respectively.
+At June 30, 2024 and 2023, the allowance was \$700 and \$986, respectively.